 Who do we help?

-- CIO: How to get a better grip on the organization
+- CIO: How to get better results from and for the organization

-- Steering committee: How to get a better grip on projects
+- Steering committee: How to get better results from projects

 - Business manager: How to make the business function (even) better

 - R&D manager: How to make the developers perform (even) better